List of French desserts

-This is a list of desserts in French cuisine.
-In France, a chef who prepares desserts and pastries is called a pâtissier, who is part of a kitchen hierarchy in French cuisine termed brigade de cuisine (kitchen staff).
-The first section features non-pastry desserts (e.g. cakes, custards and meringues), while the second section is dedicated to pastry-based items.
+This is a list of French desserts, sweet pastries and cakes that come from French cuisine.
+In France, a chef who prepares desserts, cakes and sweet pastries is called a pâtissier, who is part of a kitchen hierarchy in French cuisine termed brigade de cuisine (kitchen staff).
+In France, both the bakery and the goods they make are called Pâtisserie, although simple rustic goods are made at home.